NataliiaPodoroha/theatre-api-service/README.md

 The Theater API Service is a Django-based RESTful API for managing plays, performances, actors, and more in the theater service.
 It offers endpoints for creation, updating and retrieval of theater-related data, as well as user registration and order management.

+### Features:

+* Creating plays with genres and actors
+* Ability to add an image to plays
+* Creating theatre halls
+* Creating performances with show time, play and theatre hall
+* Filtering plays and performances
+* Managing reservations and tickets
+* Ticket validation based on cargo and seat availability.
+* JWT authentication for users.
+* Documentation is located at: </api/doc/swagger/>, </api/doc/redoc/>

 ## Installation

 1. Clone the repository: